Call ~ Text 608-415-3432

 The offspring: The female chicks hatched out pure black and the males were black with a with spot on there head (sorry I don't have pics).
 The pullets stayed black and the males began to bar out until they looked like Barred Rocks.
 This was not the best batch.
 The hens were flighty, loud and lets just say Nuts!!!
 The hens were a little leaner then Buffs offspring but the Barred roos were a little heavier.
 They were also harder to dress out the black feathers left a lot of black ink in the pin feathers.
 Needless to say Black didn't make it a second season.
 The hens never mellowed and I sold all of them.
 They gave Delingtons a bad name.
 And it was all because of the roo.
 The Delaware hens I used were from the same hatch as the hens in with Buff and their offspring turned out as good as the first year.

-Third year: Buff retired, Black went into the stew pot and now I had a Lavender and a Lemon Cuckoo to work with along with 2nd generation Delaware hens (Cackle hatchery X Whitmore farms Heritage Delaware) Ka-blu-ee or Blue, the lavender, was small for a Orpington but he had a nice personality.
+Third year: Buff retired, Black went into the stew pot and now I have a Lavender and a Lemon Cuckoo to work with along with 2nd generation Delaware hens (Cackle hatchery X Whitmore farms Heritage Delaware) Ka-blu-ee or Blue, the lavender, was small for a Orpington but he had a nice personality.
 Mellow Yellow was a big brute and as culm as you could get.
 I think his size hindered him because his fertility was poor.

 The offspring: Blue's chicks hatched out all black or chocolate females.
 Males black with spot on head just like Black's male chicks.
 Mellows female chicks hatched out buff.
 The males were white or yellow.
 Blue's hens turned out black or Black with Brown (these are very pretty) Males were barred.
 Mellows hens turned out big and were buff, lemon and lemon cuckoo.
 Males looked like Delaware roos.
 Hens from both Blue and Mellow are really nice.
 Being from heritage stock I don't think they lay as well as the hens from Buff but they are nice anyway.